facebook/folly/folly/docs/ThreadCachedInt.md

 the first use of the object from a new thread will acquire the mutex in order to insert the thread local reference into the list.
 By default, there is one global mutex per integer type used in `ThreadCachedInt`.
-If you plan on using a lot of `ThreadCachedInt`s in your application, considering breaking up the global mutex by introducing additional `Tag` template parameters.
+If you plan on using a lot of `ThreadCachedInt`s in your application, consider breaking up the global mutex by introducing additional `Tag` template parameters.

 `set` simply sets the global counter value, and marks all the thread local